Your farm or ranch may need to supply sick and family leave to your employees because of COVID-19.

 What do they mean by employees?

 This is anyone who is on your payroll as an employee.
 This provision of Families First covers full-time, part-time, seasonal, H2A visa, by-the-piece, and all other non-citizen employees.
 In the case of sick leave, this applies to all employees, no matter how long they have worked for you.
-For paid family leave, the employee must be with the farm for at least 30 days before requesting the leave.
-This provision, however, does not apply to contractors (anyone you issue a 1099 form) or people who have been laid off.
+For family leave, the employee must be with the farm for at least 30 days before requesting the leave.
+This law does not apply to contractors (anyone for whom you issue a 1099 form) or people who have been laid off.

 Sick Leave vs. Family Leave